View Alma Woydzick's Obituary on citizensvoice.com and share memories

 |

+In addition to her parents, Alma was preceded in death by her beloved husband, Martin S. Woydzick; sisters, Agnes Oncay; Mary Harvey; Hermina Harvey; Irene Tomasura; Helen Wadas; and Berndine Husband; and brothers, Peter, David, Richard and Albert Tomasura.

+She is survived by her loving sons, Joseph M. Woydzick, Harrisburg; and Stanley P. and his wife, Terri Gutosky-Woydzick, Old Forge; granddaughter, Amiee and her husband, Dennis Fox; great-grandson, Dennis Joseph Fox; great-granddaughter, Mia Elizabeth Fox; sister, Petronella Michaels, Edwardsville; sister-in-law, Sally Steinkirchner; and many nieces and nephews.

-The funeral will be at 10 a.m.
-Thursday from Andrew Strish Funeral Home Inc., 11 Wilson St., Larksville, with a Mass of Christian Burial, at 10:30 a.m. in St. John the Baptist Church, Nesbitt Street, Larksville.
+A funeral will be at 10 a.m.
+Thursday from Andrew Strish Funeral Home Inc., 11 Wilson St., Larksville, with a Mass of Christian Burial at 10:30 a.m. in St. John the Baptist Church, Nesbitt Street, Larksville.